Las Justas: History

 Las Justas date back to the creation of Liga Atlética Interuniversitaria de Puerto Rico (English: Puerto Rico Intercollegiate Athletic League).
 The league was founded in 1929 by Cosme Beitía of the University of Puerto Rico, Rio Piedras Campus, Charles Leker for the Instituto Politécnico de San German, and Luis Izquierdo Galo y José D. Morales from the Colegio de Agricultura y Artes Mecánicas of Mayagüez.
 Las Justas began as a three-event competition between the institutions in the year 1929: baseball, basketball, and athletics.

 Originally it included only male participants but starting with the 1969-1970 academic year women began competing as well.
 Las Justas had been moved to Ponce in 1993 as a test for the 1993 Central American and Caribbean Games.
 For many years the event was held in San Juan, but in 1993 the event was moved to the city of Ponce which has all the required facilities for holding the event.
 In 2010 the event was held in Mayagüez in preparation for the 2010 Central American and Caribbean Games.
 The event resumed in Ponce in 2011, and continued in Ponce in 2012.

 Venue

-Sporting events take place at the sports facilities of Pontificia Universidad Católica de Puerto Rico, the athletic field at urbanización Villa del Carmen, Polideportivo at urbanización Los Caobos, Paquito Montaner Stadium, Auditorio Juan Pachín Vicéns, and the Piscina Olímpica Víctor Vassallo.
-Musical events take place at Plaza Las Delicias.
+When the event was hosted in Ponce, sporting events would take place at the sports facilities of Pontificia Universidad Católica de Puerto Rico, the athletic field at urbanización Villa del Carmen, Polideportivo at urbanización Los Caobos, Paquito Montaner Stadium, Auditorio Juan Pachín Vicéns, and the Piscina Olímpica Víctor Vassallo.
+Musical events took place at Plaza Las Delicias.
 La Guancha is also another recreational and musical venue.